 Consultations for this Plan revealed concerns among a large number of local residents and businesses about a lack of enforcement of the rules and policies of this Conservation Area.

-A22.
+In particular, concern was also expressed about the state of West End Lane and damage to the historic character and streetscape of the road and its surroundings.

+A23.
 The southern part of the Area includes a small part of the South Hampstead Conservation Area.
 As the vast majority of this conservation area is outside the Area of this NDP, it is not felt necessary to make extensive comments on this CA - other than to say that this NDP supports the strong enforcement of CA policies (including the existing Article 4 Direction) and requires the involvement of local residents in any changes to these rules.

-A23.
+- A24.
 Residents in some parts of the Area have expressed interest in new Conservation Areas.
-The main proposal is for a 'Fortune Green Conservation Area' covering the Green, the cemetery and the 'Greek streets' (Ajax Road, Agamemnon Road, Ulysses Road & Achilles Road).
-This could also include Hillfield Road and

-Gondar Gardens.
-Camden Council should work to enable the spread of CAs in the Area, where residents demand them.
+The main proposal (as suggested in the West End Green Conservation Area AMS) is for a 'Fortune Green Conservation Area' covering the Green, the cemetery and the 'Greek streets' (Ajax Road, Agamemnon Road, Ulysses Road & Achilles Road).
+This could also include Hillfield Road and Gondar Gardens.
+Camden Council should keep their conservation areas under review and investigate the merits of designating new CAs in the Area, where a clear majority of residents request them. - A25.

-A24.
 The Area has a number of listed buildings which are widely appreciated and which provide an important element to the feel of the Area.
-These cultural assets, and the areas around them, should receive the highest possible levels of protection and care.
+These heritage assets, and their settings, should receive the highest possible levels of protection and care, in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990.

 The main listed buildings in the Area are:

-- Hampstead Synagogue, Dennington Park Road (1892-1901), Grade II\ - Fire Station & firemen's cottages, 325 West End Lane (1901), Grade II - Emmanuel Church (1897-1903), Lyncroft Gardens, Grade II - Beckford Primary School buildings (1885-6 & 1891), Grade II - Hampstead Cemetery buildings & various gravestones (mainly Grade II) - Public Conveniences (1890s), West End Green, Grade II - Drinking Fountain, West End Green, Grade II - St James' Church (1887-8), Sheriff Road, Grade II

-A25.
-Camden Council is working on a Local List (shortlist published Autumn 2013)
+- Hampstead Synagogue, Dennington Park Road (1892-1901), Grade II\ - Fire Station & firemen's cottages, 325 West End Lane (1901), Grade II - Emmanuel Church (1897-1903), Lyncroft Gardens, Grade II - Beckford Primary School buildings (1885-6 & 1891), Grade II - Hampstead Cemetery buildings & various gravestones (mainly Grade II) - Public Conveniences (1890s), West End Green, Grade II - Drinking Fountain, West End Green, Grade II - St James' Church (1887-8), Sheriff Road, Grade II - A26.
+In addition to the list above, Camden Council is compiling a Local List for heritage assets that are of importance to the community as being significant elements of the borough's heritage.
+It is proposed that these assets will merit consideration in the planning process.
+The NDF supports the formation of such a List and the protection if affords to these assets.
+The final version of this List should be based on widespread consultation and engagement in the local area and be subject to regular review.